Dídac P. Lagarriga

 “There is a fluency and flexibility in the variety of historical, social and political situations in which they are found.”

-Fabienne Samson, anthropologist specialized in Islam in Senegal, insist in the same line: “We are facing a terminology that doesn’t reflect reality anymore.
+Fabienne Samson, anthropologist specialized in Islam in Senegal, insists in this same approach: “We are facing a terminology that doesn’t reflect reality anymore.
 In order to follow the evolution of religious mutations, today some researchers speak of neo-brotherhoods, neo-Sufism, liberal Islam, cultural Islam… Post-Islamism, post-reislamization or neo-fundamentalism are other new formulas that try to portray the new Islamic dynamism across the world.
 But this plasticity –Samson concludes– doesn’t really fit with the complexity of the recomposing of contemporary Islam.”

 Risk of exclusion